-To address the scope and selectivity issues of CAR-T, Athenex is developing T Cell Receptor Engineered T Cell (TCR-T) based approaches.
+To address the scope and selectivity issues of CAR-T, Athenex is developing T-Cell Receptor Engineered T-Cell (TCR-T) based approaches.
 A TCR’s ability to selectively recognize target cells comes from its unique capacity to recognize “antigens” on the surface of cells.
-These antigens can be selective identifiers of malignant cells and a growing number of tumor associated antigens (TAA) are being identified, enabling for engineering a potent and selective TCR-T directed response against cancer.
+These antigens can be selective identifiers of malignant cells and a growing number of tumor associated antigens are being identified, enabling the engineering of a potent and selective TCR-T directed response against cancer.

-Athenex has established a joint venture with Xiangxue Life Sciences, a wholly-owned subsidiary of Guangzhou Xiangxue Pharmaceutical Co., Ltd. (Xiangxue Pharmaceutical), to develop cell based therapies that take advantage of the unique attributes of TCR mediated target recognition.
-Central to this platform is the ability to first identify endogenous TCRs with specificity for a defined tumor antigen and to than enhance the affinity of the TCR to optimize tumor recognition and killing.
-High affinity TCRs (HAT) generated in this manner can then be used to treat cancer by either generating tumor specific TCR-engineered T cells (TCR-T) from a patient’s own cells or by engaging and directing endogenous T cells to target and kill cancer cells through the use of high-affinity soluble TCR (HATac).
-The addition of a T cell based immunotherapy platform to our existing pipeline of therapeutic technologies represents our commitment to improving outcomes in the greatest number of patients worldwide.
+Athenex has established a joint venture with Xiangxue Life Sciences, a wholly-owned subsidiary of Guangzhou Xiangxue Pharmaceutical Co., Ltd., to develop cell-based therapies that take advantage of the unique attributes of TCR mediated target recognition.
+Central to this platform is the ability to first identify endogenous TCRs with specificity for a defined tumor antigen and to then enhance the affinity of the TCR to optimize tumor recognition and killing.
+These High Affinity TCRs can be incorporated into a patient’s own T-cells converting the cells into a potent anti-cancer therapy.
+Using this technology, we believe the platform has generated engineered T-cells with higher binding affinity, specificity for intended target cells, expression level of the TCR and persistence in patients’ circulation during therapy.
+Preliminary studies have shown positive clinical signals.